History

 Father James F. Tierney

-The new parish, placed under the patronage of Our Lady of Fatima, was officially established on Oct.
-22, 1951.
+The new parish, placed under the patronage of Our Lady of Fatima, was officially established on October 22, 1951.
 Formed from the mother parish of St. Joseph’s at 6th Ave. and 13th St., Our Lady of Fatima included most of the southeast section of Huntington and adjacent parts of Cabell County.

-The first Masses were celebrated on December 2, 1951, the first Sunday of Advent, in the temporary church on Norway Ave. at the intersection of Avondale Rd.
+The first Masses were celebrated on December 2, 1951, the First Sunday of Advent, in the temporary church on Norway Ave. at the intersection of Avondale Rd.
 At that time, some 200 Catholic families lived within the boundaries of the new parish.

 Our Lady of Fatima School

-The parish continued to grow, and on November 28, 1954, a third Sunday Mass was added, celebrated by Rev. LambertErkins, chaplain of the Pallotine Sisters Novitiate.
-By 1957, a fourth Sunday Mass was celebrated by Rev. Piscula, S.A.C., chaplain of St. Mary’s Hospital in Huntington.
+The parish continued to grow, and on November 28, 1954, a third Sunday Mass was added, celebrated by Father Lambert Erkins, S.A.C., chaplain of the Pallotine Sisters Novitiate.
+By 1957, a fourth Sunday Mass was added, celebrated by Father Vincent Piskula, S.A.C., chaplain of St. Mary’s Hospital in Huntington.

 1960s

 In August 1962, Archbishop Swint signed the construction contract awarded to E. P. Leach & Sons.
 The building was staked out on October 1, 1962.
-On Sunday, April 28, 1963 after the rectory building had been moved some 150 ft to its present location, the Rev. George Burke, pastor of the mother church, Saint Joseph, Dean of the Huntington deanery, and delegate of His Excellency Bishop Hodges, blessed and laid the cornerstone of the new church.
-Very appropriately, the first Mass in the completed building was celebrated by the pastor, Father James F. Tierney, on Thanksgiving Day, November 28, 1963.
-The church was filled with what was propably the largest congregation ever to attend a Mass indoors in the City of Huntington.
+On Sunday, April 28, 1963 after the rectory building had been moved some 150 ft to its present location, Father George Burke, pastor of the mother church, Saint Joseph, Dean of the Huntington deanery, and delegate of His Excellency Bishop Hodges, blessed and laid the cornerstone of the new church.
+Very appropriately, the first Mass in the completed building was celebrated by the pastor, Father Tierney, on Thanksgiving Day, November 28, 1963.
+The church was filled with what was probably the largest congregation ever to attend a Mass indoors in the City of Huntington.

 1970s